UNINETTSigma2/documentation/apps/matlab.md

 ## Running MATLAB

-To load the default MATLAB module, run in the terminal
+To load the MATLAB module, run in the terminal

     module load MATLAB/2017a

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.
-If there are more than one, the default is marked with `*`.

 To start Matlab on a login node, do as: